 Hopefully, your Fitbit’s button(s) is now unstuck and working again.
 If not, your remaining option is to contact Fitbit Support.
 We highly recommend you contact Fitbit’s support team even if your Fitbit is no longer in its warranty period (usually 1-2 years after purchase.)

-Before contacting support, locate your proof of purchase and have your device’s serial number handy, just in case you need to provide that during your session.
+Before contacting support, locate your proof of purchase and have your device’s serial number handy in case you need to provide that during your session.